 Find out under what loading conditions an output or I/O buffer's Tco (propagation delay, clock to output) parameter is measured.
-This includes the load capacitance, resistance and voltage (Cref, Rref and Vref parameters) as well as the output voltage crossing point at which Tco is measured (the Vmeas parameter).
+This includes the load capacitance, resistance and/or voltage (Cref, Rref and Vref parameters) as well as the output voltage crossing point at which Tco is measured (the Vmeas parameter).

-2.3 Tips For Component Buffer Grouping
+2.3 Component Buffer Grouping

-One of the first tasks when building an IBIS model of a component is determining how many individual buffer models have to be created.
+One of the first tasks when building an IBIS representation of a component is to determine how many individual buffer models have to be created.
 Separate buffer models are required for each different buffer design or structure (number and connection of the transistor elements) the component uses.
-Begin by first separating a component's pins into inputs, outputs and I/Os.
-Then for each group of pins determine how many buffer designs are present.
+Begin by first separating a component's pins into buffer types: inputs, outputs, I/Os and the like.
+Then for each group of pins determine how many unique buffer designs are present.
 For example, a clock input may have a different input design or diode structure than the rest of the component's inputs.
-Also, be aware that even if all the output or I/O signals are driven by the same buffer design, separate output or I/O models may be required if a group of signals have different C_comp parameters or Tco measurement conditions.
+Also, be aware that even if all the output or I/O pins are driven by buffers of the same design, separate output or I/O models may be required if a group of signals have different C_comp parameters or Tco measurement conditions.
 Once the number of separate buffer models has been determined, the actual buffer model creation process can begin.

-3.0 Extracting the Data
+3.0 Extracting the Data - Single-ended Buffers

 Once the pre-modeling steps have been performed, the process of gathering the required I-V and switching information can begin.
-Output and I/O buffers need both I-V tables and rise/fall data, while input buffer require I-V tables only.
+Output and I/O buffers demand both I-V tables and rise/fall data, while input buffers in most cases only demand I-V tables.
 There are two ways to get this information:

 - For pre-silicon models use circuit simulation tools to obtain the information over the worst cases of process and temperature variations, then correlate the model against the actual silicon. - When the actual silicon is available, use the data from physical measurements to build the model.
-However, it is difficult to get worst case min and max data over process and temperature this way.
+However, obtaining worst case min and max data over process and temperature may be difficult using physical data.

-The first sections of this chapter explains how to obtain the I-V and V-T information from a transistor-level model of the buffer, either by use of an automated simulation template or extraction tool (such as S2IBIS3) or by doing your own simulations.
+The first sections of this chapter explain how to obtain the I-V and switching information from a transistor-level model of the buffer, either by use of an automated simulation template or extraction tool (such as S2IBIS3) or by doing your own simulations.
 Obtaining I-V and Switching Information via Lab Measurement later in this chapter explains how to gather this information via measurement.
-It is assumed that the reader has some background in doing transistor level simulations and/or the use of lab equipment.
+The reader is assumed to have some background in doing transistor level simulations and/or the use of lab equipment.